rxhxt/R5-Educate-App/README.md

 &nbsp;&nbsp;&nbsp;a. [style.css](/Giving%20Tests/UI/style.css)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This file includes the CSS for Giving Tests module<br>

-**Issues:** Some more comments to be written in CSS and JS, this page is not completely optimised for mobile devices.
+**Issues:** Some more comments to be written in CSS and JS, this page is not completely optimized for mobile devices.
 <br>
 <br>